 Illfate orchids are useful spell components in a number of potions and in magical research, especially spells that affect the mind.
 Because of this, wizards highly prize illfate orchids.

 Scholars aren't sure whether this flower naturally evolved the energy field as some type of defense mechanism or if it may be a byproduct of magical experimentation from the Great War.
 In any case, this flower has a reputation for being unlucky.
-Over the centuries, its effects have spawned all many of stories and fables and old wives tales.
+Over the centuries, its effects have spawned all manner of stories and fables and old wives tales.

 An illfate orchid that is picked and carried is considered especially unfortunate.
 There is a superstitious belief that a person carrying the flower is essentially cursed and all manner of bad luck and strange happenings will follow the transgressor.
 Most simple folk will avoid the flower.
 A persistent belief is that the only way to avoid bad luck is to burn the flower and bury the ashes on holy ground.
 This practice tends to make an already rare flower even more rare.